 Ward, Jeffrey - Paper presented at the annual meeting of the AMERICAN SOCIETY OF CRIMINOLOGY

 Abstract: The two main testable hypotheses of labeling theory, the status characteristic hypothesis and the deviance amplification hypothesis, are derived from the conflict perspective and the symbolic interactionist tradition, respectively.
 This paper focuses on the latter hypothesis and extends the labeling framework to the organizational-level.
-Symbolic interactionist labeling theorists attempt to answer the question: what happens to the individual after being labeled (Paternoster and Iovanni, 1989)? what happens to the organization after being labeled?
+What happens to the organization after being labeled?
 Do organizations that are labeled amplify their deviant behavior?
 This paper tests the amplification of deviance hypothesis at the organizational-level using a quasi-experiment design.

 African Delinquency as